![]() | ||

 attractive-looking piece of mangrove shoreline about 40 feet away.
 The best way to cover this

-water is for both of you to cast close to or up into the mangroves with casts perpendicular to the
+water is for both of you to cast close to or up into the mangroves with casts perpendicular to the There are literally dozens of specialty casts that find application in freshwater fly fishing, and

 many of them are also applicable to our backwater fly fishing.
 It would take too much space to